 How it works: Manure can go directly from your stalls to your fields, where over time it will break down and nourish the soil.
 Here are some dos and don’ts:

 - Spread manure in spring and summer, not when the ground is frozen or in rainy seasons when it may just wash away.
-(This means you'll need to stockpile stall waste at times; see the box on page 56 for some storage tips.)
+(This means you’ll need to stockpile stall waste at times).

 - Don’t spread on floodplains or other areas where water runs seasonally or after rains, near wellheads and other groundwater sources, in areas where the water table is high or on slopes bordering streams and ponds.

 - Apply a nitrogen fertilizer if your fresh stall waste contains sawdust or wood shavings.
 Microbes that break down the wood products draw nitrogen from the soil, and that can stunt plant growth.
 Nitrogen fertilizer counteracts the effect.
 Or, to avoid the problem completely, compost manure before spreading it.